 ConstThe value to check

-true if u is a mutable record (plain object with string keys), false otherwise.
+true if u is a non-null, non-array object, false otherwise.

 When true, TypeScript narrows the type to MutableRecord<string, unknown>.